tytydraco/yessleep/out/An_App_Used_By_Billionaires.md

 All because I wouldn't mind my own business.

 But I think that even if I kept my nose out of places.
 I would have found them anyway.
 Because according to my mother, I have a penchant for being in the wrong places at the right time.
 See.
 When I was 16 or so.
 I realized that school wasn't for me.
 But I had been taught that money is freedom and who doesn't want to be free.
 So I figured a way to make money by uncovering when someone was getting cheated.
-And it all started when I found my neighbor having an affair with the girl next door.
+And it all started when I found my neighbor having an affair with somebody's daughter.

 All I was doing was watering the plants like my mom told me to.
 It was part of my chores.
 When they stumbled into my yard.
-They were in several states of undress and I have no idea what they were thinking.
+The pair were in several states of undress and I have no idea what they were thinking.
 Like next to the gnomes?
 Well, my neighbor bribed me of course.
 I didn't know it was a bribe then.
 He didn't even know that I didn't know that he even had a wife.
 If he had known, he'd have saved himself a used piano.

 And after that happened, everything clicked.
 I realized that I could finally answer the question in Mrs. Peterson's 2nd grade class during Future Me Day.
 The question was something like: What does the world need?
 Which triggered the idea in my then teenage brain to figuring out what the world would always have, what would be the thing that I could monetize.